 At SuperSaaS we recognize that privacy is important.
-On May 25th, 2018, the General Data Protection Regulation (or GDPR) will come into effect for all businesses operating within the European Union.
-SuperSaaS will, of course, be compliant with the new regulation when it comes into effect.
-You may need to take action to ensure compliance with the new rules, as explained in our page with information on the GDPR.
+On May 25th, 2018, the General Data Protection Regulation (or GDPR) came into effect for all businesses operating within the European Union.
+SuperSaaS is, of course, compliant with the regulation.
+You may need to take action to ensure compliance with the GDPR rules, as explained in our page with information on the GDPR.

 Last Updated: April 2018